Contact us at info@fpwnr.org

 Our Portbury Wharf Dog Ranger Scheme is to acknowledge and to encourage wildlife-friendly dogs and their owners who protect the reserve, the salt marsh and its wildlife.

-Harry is April 2026 Dog Ranger of the Month
+Stan is Dog Ranger of the Month July 2026

 Sustainable access on Portbury Wharf Salt Marsh

-Now is the time to take care of our endangered curlews and other waders which are on our salt marshes now.
-They feed and shelter on the marches throughout winter and are easily disturbed, so please keep to the sea wall path to protect them.
+In winter endangered curlews and other waders rely on our salt marshes.
+They feed and shelter on the marches throughout the harsher winter months and are easily disturbed.
+They shelter here from the worst of the weather and spend most of their time feeding to give them enough energy to survive the cold.
+So please keep to the sea wall path to protect them.

 Thank you to all for taking care of our salt marsh and staying on the landward side of the posts.
 Restricting access to the top of the salt marsh has made an incredible difference and given this precious habitat and its wildlife residents a chance to recover and flourish.
 Well done everyone!